 The donor of gift funds must provide a 30-day bank statement showing that the gift funds have been placed in the donor’s account from the donor’s to the recipient’s bank account.

 Donors need to complete and sign the letter provided by the lender.
 Anything before 60 days of bank statements does not need to be sourced.
 The donor of the gift funds also needs to sign a letter stating that the gift funds are not a loan and that the gift funds to the recipient do not have to be paid back to the donor.

 Solution To Unsourced Funds

-Home Buyers or homeowners needing to qualify for a mortgage with a national direct lender with no mortgage overlays can contact us at Gustan Cho Associates at 800-900-8569 or text us for faster response.
+Homebuyers or homeowners needing to qualify for a mortgage with a lender with no overlays on government and conforming loans can contact us at Gustan Cho Associates at 800-900-8569 or text us for faster response.
 Or email us at firstname.lastname@example.org.
-Gustan Cho Associates has ZERO LENDER OVERLAYS on FHA, VA, USDA, and Conventional Loans.
+Gustan Cho Associates has ZERO LENDER OVERLAYS on FHA, VA, USDA, and Conventional loans.
 Gustan Cho Associates are correspondent lenders on non-qm loans and bank statement loans for self-employed borrowers.